Silvac34/myc/ReadMe.md

 #For Windows OS
 If you are hosting the virtual machine on a Windows OS machine then you will have to install Nodejs on the host machine.
 (NPM won't work if the host computer is running on a Windows OS.
-It's du to a shortcoming of Vagrant )
+It's due to a shortcoming of Vagrant )

 Install Node.js and NPM globally
 Make sure you have NPM on your PATH.